Supplemented food and dietary supplements

 The Dietary Supplements Regulations are due to expire on 1 March 2021.

-The Food (Continuation of Dietary Supplements) Amendment Bill was introduced in to the House of Representatives on 12 May 2020.
-The purpose of the Bill is to extend the expiry date of the Dietary Supplements Regulations to 1 March 2026, while a new regulatory regime for natural health products (including dietary supplements) is developed and fully implemented.
+The Food (Continuation of Dietary Supplements) Amendment Bill was introduced to extend the expiry date of the Dietary Supplements Regulations to 1 March 2026.